senthil338/Software-Engineer-Interview/README.md

 2. Binary Search Tree
       - For a binary tree to be a binary search tree, the data of all the nodes in the left sub-tree of the root node should be  the data of the root.
 The data of all the nodes in the right subtree of the root node should be  the data of the root.

+#### Types of Binary Tree
+1. Complete binary tree
+    - A complete binary tree is a binary tree in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible.
+2. Full binary tree
+    - A full Binary Tree A Binary Tree is full if every node has 0 or 2 children
+3. Perfect binary tree
+    -  A Binary tree is Perfect Binary Tree in which all internal nodes have two children and all leaves are at the same level.

+![alt text][bt_types]

+[bt_types]: https://github.com/senthil338/coding_interview/blob/master/Images/bt_types.JPG "Binary tree types "

 #### Binary Tree Representation: